nuxt/nuxt/docs/content/4.examples/3.composables/use-cookie.md

 ---
-title: "useCookie"
-description: "This example shows how to use the useCookie API to persist small amounts of data that both client and server can use."
 toc: false
 ---

+# useCookie

+This example shows how to use the useCookie API to persist small amounts of data that both client and server can use.

 ::ReadMore{link="/api/composables/use-cookie"}
 ::